CharlesBlonde/libpurecoollink/README.md

 ## Status

-This is an early work and library can change.
-No backward compatibility at this time.
-No Pypi release (coming soon)
+This library is becoming quite stable and I'll do my best to keep backward compatibility.

 ### Devices supported